Nahum Salamon was manager of the

 Coventry Machinists Company in the 1870’s.
 He managed to get some

 of the patents in his name and left CMC to start his own firm early 1881.
 That was the Bicycle & Tricycle Supply Association in

 Holborn, London.
 His best known bicycle is the Matchless, that used

 the Salamon/CMC patents for guttapercha suspension in the spring,

 handlebars, and front and rear wheel bearings.
 Guttapercha is some kind of natural rubber.

 Salamon didn’t make his own bicycles.
 They were produced by Singer and carry Singer serial numbers.
 In a lot of details you recognise the hands of Singer, like the brake lever, brake spoon, front wheel bearing, step.
-The rubber mounted spring is really different from the ones introduced by CMC in 1881.
+The rear hub is a model that was offered by Bown Aeolus.
+The rubber mounted spring is really different from the ones introduced by CMC in 1880.

 The 54 inch bike you see in the

 pictures is mine and I am very proud of it.
 It is absolutely